awsdocs/amazon-connect-admin-guide/doc_source/set-hours-operation.md

 + [About agent status](metrics-agent-status.md)
 + [Change the "Agent activity" status in a real\-time metrics report ](rtm-change-agent-activity-state.md)

-## What happens during daylight savings time<a name="daylight-savings-time"></a>
+## What happens during daylight saving time<a name="daylight-savings-time"></a>

-Amazon Connect uses the timezone to determine whether daylight savings time is in effect for the queues, and adjusts automatically\.
+Amazon Connect uses the timezone to determine whether daylight saving time is in effect for the queues, and adjusts automatically for all timezones that observe daylight saving time\.
 When a contact comes in, Amazon Connect looks at the hours and timezone to determine whether the contact can be routed to the given queue\.

+**Important**
+ [Eastern Standard Time \(EST\)](https://en.wikipedia.org/wiki/Eastern_Time_Zone) is used when observing standard time\.
+It is five hours behind Coordinated Universal Time \(UTC\)\.
+ [Eastern Daylight Time \(EDT\)](https://en.wikipedia.org/wiki/Eastern_Time_Zone) is used when observing daylight saving time\.
+It is four hours behind Coordinated Universal Time \(UTC\)\.
+Unlike EST, [Central European Time \(CET\)](https://en.wikipedia.org/wiki/Central_European_Time) observes daylight savings time\.

 ## Use the Check Hours of Operation block<a name="use-check-hours-of-operation-block"></a>

-At the start of your contact flows, use the [Check hours of operation](check-hours-of-operation.md) block to determine whether your contact center is open, and to branch accordingly\.
+At the start of your flows, use the [Check hours of operation](check-hours-of-operation.md) block to determine whether your contact center is open, and to branch accordingly\.